Functional Replacement Cost for Homeowners Insurance Coverage

 - Antique or custom construction you want to keep

-In older homes, your carrier may replace plaster walls with a more modern wallboard or use a less expensive wood with a stain to replicate more expensive material, like mahogany or rosewood.
+In older homes, your carrier may replace plaster walls with more modern wallboard or use a less expensive wood with a stain to replicate more expensive material, like mahogany or rosewood.

 With FRC, your carrier will not pay the cost to replace charming older fixtures.
 If you and your carrier disagree about replacement materials, you should make a case for more expensive replacement materials.
 Remember, carriers insure, they do not build.
 So, do not expect them to have researched an aesthetically perfect and functional solution, but you can and should fight for desirable options.